UselessBullets/moonsteel/README.md

 - Fallen Stars rain on your world at night, pick them up fast before they despawn at day
 - Connected stars can be used on a Stellar Rewinder to set the location for the Connected to teleport you to
 - Stardust Backpack (if better with backpacks installed) acts like an enderchest, all star dust backpacks share they same inventory linked to each individual player
-- Star Zombies, if a Armored Zombie spawns while stars are falling it will spawn as a Star Zombie
+- Star Zombies, if an Armored Zombie spawns while stars are falling it will spawn as a Star Zombie
 - Stardust Torches, even brighter than normal torches with custom particles
 - Fallen stars can be used a furnace and blast furnace fuel to smelt 48 items